Wenzel/libmicrovmi/tests/README.md

 Instructions for all tests:
 - Update the values in `tests/config.rs` according to your environment
-- `cargo test -- --test-threads=1`: the tests must be run sequentially since they share the same VM
 - `cargo test -- --nocapture`: displays the `log` output, useful for debugging

 ## KVM